Sean Glennon

-Sean Glennon (born September 5, 1985) is a former American football quarterback.
+Sean Glennon (born September 5, 1985) is an American former football quarterback.
 He played college football at Virginia Tech.

-Glennon, was named the starter following the dismissal of Marcus Vick and held that job until being replaced by Tyrod Taylor during the 2007 season.
+Glennon was named the starter following the dismissal of Marcus Vick and held that job until being replaced by Tyrod Taylor during the 2007 season.
 After Taylor was injured against Duke, Glennon reclaimed the starting duties and started every game that season.
 During the 2008 season, Virginia Tech split time between the two.
 Glennon's younger brother, Mike, played collegiately as a quarterback at NC State and for several teams in the NFL.

-Early life and high school
+Early life

 Glennon was born in The Woodlands, Texas to John and Nancy Glennon.
-John, his father, had a position with Exxon Mobil that forced the family to move three times in Sean's grade-school years.
+John, his father, had a position with ExxonMobil that forced the family to move three times in Sean's grade-school years.
 From The Woodlands, the family would move to New Jersey, back to Texas, then finally to Centreville, Virginia, where they would stay for Glennon's high school years.
 His sister Katie also attended Virginia Tech.
-His brother Mike played for North Carolina State University, and was drafted by the Tampa Bay Buccaneers in the 2013 NFL Draft.
+His brother Mike played for North Carolina State University, and was drafted by the Tampa Bay Buccaneers in the 2013 NFL draft.

 Sean Glennon attended Westfield High School in Fairfax County, playing all four years at quarterback, and starting for the Westfield Bulldogs in his sophomore through senior seasons under head coach Tom Verbanic.